Here are the two emails guaranteed to make the Video Star support crew wince:

 Yikes!
 Sadly, in most cases there’s not much we can do about either of these situations.

-Beginning in Video Star 1.9, we’ve added a feature to help with both of these situations: iTunes File Sharing.
-Now when you connect your iOS device to a computer over USB, or you enable Wi-Fi syncing, you’ll be able to transfer video projects in and out of Video Star using the File Sharing area of the Apps tab.
+If you don’t want to backup to the iCloud, you can always use the iTunes File Sharing.
+To use it, connect your iOS device to a computer over USB, or if you enable Wi-Fi syncing, you’ll be able to transfer video projects in and out of Video Star using the File Sharing area of the Apps tab.

 iTunes File Sharing